Citi vs. JPMorgan Chase

 Cross-border Citi’s story is stronger when treasury spans multiple countries

-Citi’s public Services materials repeatedly point back to cross-border operating models, one-window connectivity, and direct local clearing access.
+Citi more consistently ties its story to cross-border operating models, one-window connectivity, and direct local clearing access.

 Executive Summary: The Strategic Divide